eric-yates/Scraper-Data-Science-Skills/README.md

 ```
 Query - The search for job position, skills, etc. (Example: data scientist healthcare)
 City - Optional: The city to search in.
 If left blank (ie. just hit enter), it will search nationwide.
-State - Optional: The state to search in.
-If left blank (ie. just hit enter), it will search nationwide.
+State - Optional: Use a 2 letter abbreviation (ie. NY for New York), although it should work even with full name.
 ```

 Then it will ask for a second query to compare results with the first query.
 This is optional.
 If left blank (ie. just hit enter), only the first query/city/state will be searched and no comparisons will be made.
 This will only display the wordcloud of skills and the percentage of job postings that contain each skill.